joshuafayallen/GSU-Xaringan-Theme/README.md

 # To Do

-- Change default colors from the UW-Madison theme
+- add other colors to p1, p2  etc